ahmnouira/bandora-chat-app/README.md

 <br>

-> Bandora is a social media chat mobile :iphone: and web :computer: application that lets you chat & meet new people around the world :globe_with_meridians:<br>.
+> Bandora is a social media chat mobile :iphone: and web :computer: application that lets you chat & meet new people around the world :globe_with_meridians:.<br>
 The Bandora mobile apps are now available worldwide.
 Chatting with people with your mobile device :100:.
 ---